 The newspaper wasn’t as we all know it today.
 During the 1800 election, Hamilton was angry that Thomas Jefferson was the Democratic-Republican candidate.
 He wanted then-President John Adams to win for the Federalist Party since Adams aligned more with his ideals.
 Well, we all know who won.
 In November 1801, Hamilton decided to create The New York Evening Post, which was anti-Democratic-Republican and consistently slandered Jefferson.

-Today, we know the paper as The New York Post, which isn’t as reputable as a news source anymore.
+Today, we know the paper like The New York Post, which isn’t as reputable as a news source anymore.
 The paper was purchased by Rupert Murdoch in 1976 and it’s only gone downhill from there.
 Sadly we’ll never know how Hamilton would have felt about his beloved paper and the content they print today.

 8. His Son Was Killed in a Duel